terencehh/e-commerce-app/README.md

-﻿E-Commerce App Developed using React.js & Firebase.
+﻿Full Stack E-Commerce App Developed using React.js & Firebase.
 The App demonstrates senior level development approaches in React.js Projects, utilizing design patterns such as Observables & Higher-order components, as well as utilizing many technologies to improve scalability, performance, & development times.